graphql/graphiql/docs/migration/graphiql-6.0.0.md

 # Upgrading `graphiql` to `6.0.0`

 GraphiQL 6 is a visual redesign built on a new OKLCH color system, plus a handful of mostly additive API changes: a `Transport` API that sits alongside the existing `Fetcher`, a settings dialog for theme/density/font-size, and two new first-party plugins (a visual query builder and operation collections) installed by default.
-The breaking changes are the removal of the hooks deprecated in v5 and the removal of the `GraphiQL.Toolbar` / `GraphiQL.Logo` composable slots, each with a drop-in replacement.
+The breaking changes are the removal of the hooks deprecated in v5, the removal of the `GraphiQL.Toolbar` / `GraphiQL.Logo` composable slots, and the `graphql` peer dependency floor moving to `^16.11.0 || ^17.0.0`.
+The hook and slot removals each have a drop-in replacement.
 See [discussion #4219](https://github.com/graphql/graphiql/discussions/4219) for the design background and to leave feedback.

 If something in your integration breaks that isn't covered here, please open an issue and we'll add it.